rmessett15/Coding-Quiz/README.md

 ## Features

-Features of this applicat, on are the utilization of local storage to save users high scores, a timer which ony decrements time when the user answers a question incorrectly, Google Fonts, and the use of a gradint generator.
+Features of this application, on are the utilization of local storage to save users high scores, a timer which ony decrements time when the user answers a question incorrectly, Google Fonts, and the use of a gradient generator.

 ## How to Contribute